 Learning to treat your freelance writing as a business, and learning a few business basics to do that isn’t always as much fun as the travel and the writing parts.
 But, don’t worry - I’ll cover the main things you need to know in this section of this website.
 Then you can get back to doing the fun parts.

 The first thing you might want to know is if you have what it takes to be a travel writer.
 Believe it or not, there are some common attributes that travel writers share.
-Take a look and see how you measure up.
+Take a look at the article below and see how you measure up.

 Once you know you have what it takes to be a travel writer, it’s easy to set up shop and get your business launched.
 Often people think they need a lot more than they really do need.